Timur Kapadze

+Timur Takhirovich Kapadze (Temur Kapadze; Тимур Тахирович Кападзе; თემურ კაპაძე; born 5 September 1981) is an Uzbek professional football coach and former player.
+He guided the Uzbekistan national team as head coach to a historic first ever qualification to the 2026 FIFA World Cup.

 Early life

 Of Turkish Meskhetian descent, he is the son of Takhir Kapadze — a football coach and was a pupil of Ferghan football, the city of his relatives.
 Takhir Kapadze came from a family of Georgian Turks who suffered forced deportation by the Soviet authorities to Central Asia during the World War II.

+Playing career

-Club career
+Club

-He began his professional career in 1998 as a member of Neftchi Ferghana.
+He began his professional career in 1998, as a member of Neftchi Ferghana.
 He played for Neftchi Ferghana to the end of 2001.
 During this time, the signal part of the club's 14 matches and managed to score two goals.
 Together with Neftchi Ferghana, he won the gold medals of the Uzbekistan Higher League in 2001, and in the season of 1998, 1999 and 2000 silver medals of the country championship.

-In 2002 he moved to Pakhtakor from Tashkent.
-Together with the Tashkent club six times in a row became the champion of Uzbekistan, and also six times in a row won the Uzbekistan Cup.
-In 2007, he won the Commonwealth Champions Cup.
+In 2002, he moved to Pakhtakor from Tashkent.
+Together with the Tashkent club six consecutive seasons Uzbekistan champions, and also won six consecutive season Uzbekistan Cups.
+In 2007, Pakhtakor won the Commonwealth Champions Cup.
 In addition, in 2003 and 2004 he reached the AFC Champions League semi-finals with Pakhtakor.
 Until the end of 2007 he played for Pakhtakor, and was one of its leaders.
 In total, he played 152 matches in Pakhtakor and scored 28 goals.

 In early 2008, he joined the new giant of Uzbekistan football — Bunyodkor.
 As player of Bunyodkor Kapadze also became one of the leaders of the team.
 In those years, Bunyodkor was able to attract the strongest players of his sworn rival - Pakhtakor, in addition to Timur Kapadze, players such as Server Djeparov, Ignatiy Nesterov and Anzur Ismailov, as well as a number of foreign legionaries, such as Brazilians Rivaldo and other Brazilians players.
-Together with Bunyodkor Kapadze three times in a row became the champion of Uzbekistan, twice won the Uzbekistan Cup, once won silver medals of the Uzbekistan Cup.
-In addition, in 2008 he reached the semi-finals of the AFC Champions League.
+With Bunyodkor Kapadze three consecutive seasons they became the champion of Uzbekistan, twice won the Uzbekistan Cup, and once won silver medals of the Uzbekistan Cup.
+In addition, in 2008, he reached the semi-finals of the AFC Champions League.
 He played for Bunyodkor until the end of 2010, and during this time he played for the club 70 games and scored 11 goals.